 I have previously steered clear of cranberry muffins and loaves as I found the batters were always too sweet, over compensating for the sour berries.
 I can truthfully say that these are the first cranberry muffins I have ever tasted that I absolutely love.
 I used fresh cranberries rather than dried, to ensure each bite has a hint of tart flavour which is perfectly contrasted with the sweet orange zest.
 I love how juicy the cranberries become once baked, together with the crunchy pecans this results in a delicious muffin with lots of great texture.
 I have managed to quickly eat my way through a batch, enjoying them slightly warm for breakfast or as healthy protein packed afternoon snack.
 These muffins also freeze well so you can double the recipe and store them in the freezer for up to 2 months.

-- Preheat oven to 175 degrees celsius and line a muffin tray with liners
+- Preheat oven to 175 degrees Celsius (350 degrees Fahrenheit) and line a muffin tray with liners

 - Using a spoon, gently stir in the fresh cranberries and chopped pecans

 - Fill each muffin cup to the top with batter and gently press down on the batter to make sure they are firmly filled.
 I usually top each muffin with a few extra cranberries to make them look pretty.

 - Bake in the over for approximately 25 minutes or until a toothpick inserted in the center comes out clean.
 Allow the muffins to cool completely for at least 20 minutes before removing from the tins.